CentOS 8 install fails missing "../../../AppStream" repo when Installation Media is foreman repo.

 "pulp/repos/ORG/Library/custom/CentOS8/base-x86_64" somehow goes to:

-#3 Updated by Alexander von Gluck IV almost 3 years ago
+#3 Updated by Alexander von Gluck IV over 3 years ago

 - Priority changed from Normal to High